ingo/ingo.github.io/_recipes/honey_graham_crackers.md

 title: Honey Graham Crackers
 ---

-The flavor of the honey absolutely comes through, making these crackers as tempting as your favorite cookie.
 Store-bought graham crackers are fine, but these homemade honey graham crackers from “The Fannie Farmer Baking Book,” a classic by beloved cookbook author Marion Cunningham, will change your mind.
 They have the nutty flavor and hearty texture of a graham cracker, but the flavor of the honey makes them as tempting as your favorite cookie.

 ### Ingredients